nrenx/nbkrist-student-portal/README.md

 # NBKRIST Student Portal

 A web application for NBKRIST students to access their academic information, attendance records, and examination results.
+Optimized with Google AdSense integration.

 ## Features